daelsepara/abrash-zen-of-asm/src/chapter-04.md

 Reducing the impact of the prefetch queue cycle-eater is one of the overriding principles of high-performance assembler code.
 How can you do this?
 One effective technique is to minimize access to memory operands, since such accesses compete with instruction fetching for precious memory accesses.
 You can also greatly reduce instruction fetch time simply by your choice of instructions: *keep your instructions short*.
 Less time is required to fetch instructions that are 1 or 2 bytes long than instructions that are 5 or 6 bytes long.
 Reduced instruction fetching lowers minimum execution time (minimum execution time is 4 cycles times the number of instruction bytes) and often leads to faster overall execution.

 While short instructions minimize overall prefetch time, they ironically actually often suffer relatively more from the prefetch queue bottleneck than do long instructions.
 Short instructions generally have such fast execution times that they drain the prefetch queue despite their small size.
-For example, consider the `shr`{.nasm} of [Listing 4-5](#listing-4-5), which runs at only 25% of its Execution Unit execution time even though it's only 2 bytes long, thanks to the prefetch queue bottleneck.
+For example, consider the `shr` of [Listing 4-5](#listing-4-5), which runs at only 25% of its Execution Unit execution time even though it's only 2 bytes long, thanks to the prefetch queue bottleneck.
 Short instructions are nonetheless generally faster than long instructions, thanks to the combination of fewer instruction bytes and faster Execution Unit execution times, and should be used as much as possible—just don't expect them to run at their documented speeds.

 More than anything, the above rules mean using the registers as heavily as possible, both because register-only instructions are short and because they don't perform memory accesses to read or write operands.
 (Using the registers is a topic we'll return to repeatedly in *The Zen of Assembly Language*.)
 However, using the registers is a rule of thumb, not a commandment.
 In some circumstances, it may actually be *faster* to access memory.
 (The look-up table technique, which we'll encounter in Chapter 7, is one such case.)
 What's more, the performance of the prefetch queue (and hence the performance of each instruction) differs from one code sequence to the next, and can even differ during different executions of the same code sequence.